Andrettin/Wyrmsun/readme.txt

 - It is no longer possible to see an enemy unit's XP by selecting it.
 - The ballista is now buildable.
 - Dwarven steelclads now have graphics showing a double axe if the second dwarven melee axe upgrade has been researched (graphics by b_o).
+- Added a gnomish patrol button for gnomish military units (graphics by Jinn).

 * Upgrades
 - Added two melee axe upgrades for the dwarves (stone axe and great axe graphics by Leo).